tonic-team/tonic.site/CONTRIBUTING.md

    - Create a new local branch from the main branch, name it after your contribution
 2. Uploading your Changes (iterative)
    - Make your improvements
    - Please try to write one sentence or clause per line, as far as it makes sense.
-This improves git diff and file reviews.
+This improves `git diff`(previews of differences) and file reviews.
    - Try to format your edited files with [Prettier] and lint Markdown with [markdownlint].
    - commit to the new branch.
    - Push the new branch to your remote